Make Indian Corn Thanksgiving favors with this step by step tutorial. Stamp the tags with words of Thanksgiving or guests' names for place cards!

 It is November - yay!
 I can hardly wait for Thanksgiving!
 It is one of my favorite holidays though it tends to get overlooked sandwiched between Halloween and Christmas.

-Aren't they cute?
-I can just see these waiting by the door to greet your guests before dinner or for them to take with them for the drive home.
-If you stamp the tags with your guests' names, they are the perfect place cards!
+Aren’t they cute?
+I can just see these waiting by the door to greet your guests before dinner or a parting gift for them to take with them for the drive home.
+If you stamp the tags with your dinner guests’ names, they are the perfect place cards for your Thanksgiving table!

-- Autumn Sixlets - you could also use Indian Corn Candy Corn or Harvest/Fall colored M&Ms
+- Autumn Sixlets – I’m a big sixlet fan but you could also use Indian Corn Candy Corn or Harvest/Fall colored M&Ms or Reese’s pieces

 - Pretzel bags

-- Kraft wrapping paper - you can also use brown paper lunch bags or grocery bags
+- Kraft wrapping paper – you can also use tissue paper, brown paper lunch bags, or grocery bags

 - Scissors - these are my favorite crafting scissors of all time!
 They are super sharp and have a really fine, sharp tip for cutting in small, tight spaces